-The Autism Society of Florida and the South Florida Crisis Intervention Team have teamed up to provide autism training to law enforcement officers.
+The Autism Society of Florida and the South Florida Crisis Intervention Team have teamed up to provide autism training to First Responders.

-The purpose of CIT training is to provide law enforcement officers with specialized training to help them respond more effectively to persons living with autism and who are in crisis.
+The purpose of CIT training is to provide first responders with specialized training to help them respond more effectively to persons living with autism and who are in crisis.

 Each training class encompasses 40-hours of instruction including a combination of didactic and interactive components, and is limited to 30-35 participants.
 Instructors consist of volunteer agencies and experts from the local community.
 The Autism Society of Florida provides 2 ½ hours of training on autism during that 40-hour week.
 Individuals with autism and their family members attend the session.